manvirag/tech_learning_tinkering/hld/problems/live_stream/readme.md

-Designing a Live Video Streaming System Like ESPN
+Designing a Live Video Streaming System Like ESPN ( this is the source of truth )

 ### Functional requirements
 1. There should be a maximum delay of 1 minute between the live event and the stream